hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

     which case the routine uses the `CalcUA_toolchain_map` to compute the matching yyyymm version or falls back to a default rule (where a becomes 01 and b becomes 07).

+-   `get_versionedfile`: Finds the most recent file with version not younger than a given toolchain, with the file matching a particular pattern given as a directory, part before the version and part after the version.
+The version can be in any format supported by `map_toolchain`: yyyy[a|b], yyyy.mm, yyyymm, `system`.

 ## SitePackage_arch_hierarchy.lua